 - Protected/listed public buildings is another issue in that these are outside of the law to make them anyway accessible

-- Lack of Accessible Housing both in the private market and the local authority stock (see – https://www.youtube.com/watch?v=4dexZty1wJs) and Building Regulations – not working and compliance is an issue (see – https://nda.ie/nda-files/an-operational-review-of-the-effectiveness-of-section-25-of-the-disability-act-20051.pdf)
+- Lack of Accessible Housing both in the private market and the local authority stock (see – Tackling the Housing Crisis Disabled People Face) and Building Regulations – not working and compliance is an issue (see – An operational review of the effectiveness of section)

 - Does the law in question “need to be scrapped” and written from scratch?

 - Or do we need to put things in place to monitor it

 - Or do we need to add things to the law to make it more effective?

 So sometimes, we don’t need to change the whole law; we “could just get the Minister to pass a regulation or a piece of guidance that would change the way the law is being implemented”.
 And in some ways, this is easier because it does not have to go through the whole process of “debating” in the Dáil and Seanad.

 Legislation CAN change a system and it CAN change practices; it CAN be used if a law states that a person should be able to do XYZ or should be given A, B or C and it’s not – then and only then the person CAN take a case to court, but as we have learned over the year, this is not a very easy process.